gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/peer_to_peer.md

 ^^Technician Guide^^

+**The Pharmacist Peer to Peer team is in operation from 8am to 8pm Monday through Friday, mimicking the clinical help desk.** Any calls after hours or on weekends may need to be scheduled during regular business hours, and can not guarantee anyone will be available to take the call immediately.

 ==Caller states they would like to perform a peer to peer.==

 1. Gather all caller information for HIPPA purposes and create the Contact ID in Vue360Rx.
 (Proceed to #2)